-All About Quinoa: here’s the details about one of our favorite ancient gluten-free grains.
-Plus the easiest cooking method.
+All About Quinoa: here's the details about one of our favorite ancient gluten-free grains.
+Plus the easiest cooking method and the answer to the question: is quinoa gluten-free?

 Quinoa (pronounced Keen-wah) is an ancient food that has been cultivated in South American Andes since at least 3,000 B.C.
 Quinoa has been a staple food of millions of native inhabitants, the Incas called quinoa the "mother grain" and revered it as sacred.
 Technically quinoa is not a true grain, but is the seed of the Chenopodium or Goosefoot plant.
 It is used as a grain and substituted for grains because of it's cooking characteristics.
 The name comes from the Greek words, chen (a goose) and pous (a foot).

-In Peru, Chile, and Bolivia, quinoa is widely cultivated for its nutritious seeds, and they are referred to as “little rice.”
+In Peru, Chile, and Bolivia, quinoa is widely cultivated for its nutritious seeds, and they are referred to as "little rice."
 The seeds are used in creating various soups, pastas and bread, and also fermented with millet to make a beer-like beverage.
 Quinoa has been grown outside of South America for a relatively short time.
-It is grown in Canada and has been grown in the U.S. in Colorado since the 1980’s.
-Quinoa can be found in most natural food stores in the U.S.
+It is grown in Canada and has been grown in the U.S. in Colorado since the 1980's.
+Quinoa can be found in most grocers and natural food stores in the U.S. Quinoa-based pastas, flours and wraps can also be found in major or specialty grocery stores.

+It's all about the plant variety - just like apples or rice.
 Quinoa grains range in color from ivory to pinks, brown to reds, or almost black depending on the variety.
 There are over 120 species of Chenopodium, but only three main varieties are cultivated; one producing very pale seeds, called the white or sweet variety; a dark red fruited variety called red quinoa; and a black quinoa.
-Quinoa has a delightful characteristic that is all it’s own: as it cooks, the outer germ around each grain twists outward forming a little white, spiral tail, which is attached to the kernel.
+Quinoa has a delightful characteristic that is all it's own: as it cooks, the outer germ around each grain twists outward forming a little white, spiral tail, which is attached to the kernel.
 You can look for different colors of quinoa in grocery stores or online.
+No matter which color the grain is, the spiral will be white.

 The quinoa seed is high in protein, calcium and iron, a relatively good source of vitamin E and several B vitamins.
 The protein in quinoa is considered to be a complete protein due to the presence of all 8 essential amino acids.
 Quinoa is a 35 on the glycemic index.